kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 where:

--   `user.home` =  the user.home of theuser  that started the AceQL Web Server.
+-   `user.home` =  the user.home of the user that started the AceQL Web Server.

 -   `username` = the username of the client user.